MarcoAttene/TMesh_Kernel/README.md

 ```

 This will produce an appropriate building configuration for your system.
-On Windows MSVC, this will produce a TMesh_Kernel.sln file
+On Windows MSVC, this will produce a TMesh_Kernel.sln file.
-On Linux/OSx, this will produce a Makefile
+On Linux/OSx, this will produce a Makefile.

 **Warning:** Make sure that cmake creates a build which is compatible
 with MPIR.
 If you compiled MPIR for 32bits, cmake should produce 32bit builds.